-However, what Trello does offer, that Jira does not, is a lightweight easy-to-use tool to manage all your software teams planning and execution.
-It is easy to configure, administer, and use.
-With a little creativity, you can have an application that works quite well for almost any business process.
+If you’re looking for a light-weight supplement to Jira for Software planning and execution, Trello can be just the tool.
+While it doesn’t have the same functionality, it is easy to configure, administer, and use.
+With a little creativity, you can have an application that works for almost any business process.

 - Requirements Management

 In this blog, we’ll explore how to configure a Trello board for customer feature requests.
 Let’s jump in.

 An example Feature Request board in Trello could look like this below: